nixworks/public/news/2011/02/25/index.md

 ##### snowstorm
 ### [A heavy snowstorm hits the East Coast of the United States causing flight cancellations and school closures. ](/news/2011/02/25/a-heavy-snowstorm-hits-the-east-coast-of-the-united-states-causing-flight-cancellations-and-school-closures.md)
-_Context: East Coast of the United States, snowstorm_
+_Context: snowstorm, East Coast of the United States_

 ##### Peru
 ### [At least twenty-two people die in Peru after a bus plunges into a ravine. ](/news/2011/02/25/at-least-twenty-two-people-die-in-peru-after-a-bus-plunges-into-a-ravine.md)